 - Presenting talks on the value of public engagement and coordinating with colleagues at professional societies and other public engagement practitioners.

 - The AAAS Early Career Award for Public Engagement with Science and Technology and AAAS Mani L. Bhaumik Award for Public Engagement with Science recognize and reward scientists and engineers for excellence in public engagement.

-- Family Science Days (including Meet a Scientist) is held during the AAAS Annual Meeting in collaboration with local universities, science centers, and others.
-Thousands of families attend this annual free, two-day public event and scientists attending the meeting have opportunities to see and do public engagement with science.
+- Family Science Days (including Meet a Scientist) was held during the AAAS Annual Meeting in collaboration with local universities, science centers, and others.
+Thousands of families attended this annual free, two-day public event and scientists attending the meeting have opportunities to see and do public engagement with science.

-- AAAS is a founding partner of the USA Science & Engineering Festival.
+- AAAS was a founding partner of the USA Science & Engineering Festival.

 In addition to annual events and programs, the Center leads or collaborates with others on special projects: